rch4-org/rch4-org.github.io/content/about_rch4.md

       precisely with the same evaluations done in clinic.

+      Monthly monitoring reports are submitted to us by all our PALS friends.
+      This monthly information comprises of 6 health parameters.

+      One of these parameters is the ALSFRS-R score.
+This is an ongoing record of points allocated to 12 questions.
+As every monthly report form is submitted, the information is automatically picked up by a database and the statistics updated in real time.
+All interventions known to aﬀect the course of disease (e.g., NIV, Trach., gastrostomy, etc.) are tracked.

+      We therefore maintain a very accurate analysis of each PALS, enabling pro-active ongoing management of their RCH4 treatment if possible.

       The monthly monitoring reports also track the drugs and all dietary supplements taken by PALS who are being treated with RCH4.
 Whether or not you are taking RCH4, we do not recommend taking supplements without you